-Shemesh Farms began in 2015 at the Shalom Institute in Malibu, California with a vision of creating a social enterprise that provides meaningful employment and community to adults who have diverse abilities.
+Shemesh Farms began in 2013 at the Shalom Institute in Malibu, California with a vision of creating a social enterprise (started in 2015) that provides meaningful employment and community to adults who have diverse abilities.

 Shemesh Farms is supported by a generous grant from the Jewish Community Foundation of Los Angeles, as well as the generosity from the Jewish Federation of Greater Los Angeles, Erwin Rautenberg Foundation, the Diane and Guilford Glazer PhilanthropiesHillside Memorial Park and Mortuary, and from individual donors and sales.